IWC passes Brazil project to protect whales

-"Welcome to the future," said Nicolas Entrup of Swiss-based NGO OceanCare, calling the vote a "historical reorientation" of the body, from lethal to non-lethal usage of whales.
+"Welcome to the future," said Nicolas Entrup of Swiss-based NGO OceanCare, calling the vote a "historical reorientation" of the organization away from the lethal exploitation of whales.

-But Antigua and Barbuda Commissioner Deven Joseph angrily dismissed the resolution as "a non-binding, irresponsible, abnormal, inconsistent, deceptive and downright wrong resolution."
+Antigua and Barbuda Commissioner Deven Joseph angrily dismissed the host country's resolution as "a non-binding, irresponsible, abnormal, inconsistent, deceptive and downright wrong resolution."

-"We will never reach any sort of consensus," he told the meeting, decrying the lack of consultations which he said should have taken into account the views of pro-whaling states.
+"We will never reach any sort of consensus," he told the meeting, decrying the lack of consultations which he said should have taken into account the views of pro-hunt states.